patilnabhi/baxter_two/Final Project Outline.md

 ##1.
 Summary##

-This *bax_two* package is used to control Baxter, a robot created by [Rethink Robotics], allowing Baxter to recognize several objects placed on a table, pick up the objects, and move them to a specified goal location.
+This *baxter_two* package is used to control Baxter, a robot created by [Rethink Robotics], allowing Baxter to recognize several objects placed on a table, pick up the objects, and move them to a specified goal location.

 ##2.
 Overview##